Aerial view of iReach building beside the City Hospital in Belfast

-Our Impact
+Our Goals and Impact

 Female doctor measures blood pressure of elderly man